 Click on the EU number from the search results.
 For field "Sponsor" -Organisation name and location will be mentioned.
 This location has Regulatory entitlements and the same can be selected in IRIS while drafting a form.

 Scientific Advice

+For general information on Scientific Advice, please consult the Scientific advice and protocol assistance section of the EMA website.
+For specific information on how to prepare a Scientific Advice submission, including the Scientific Document (Briefing Document), please see the How to submit a scientific advice or protocol assistance request section on the EMA website.

 Create an application for an Initial Scientific Advice (Human)

-In addition to the steps in the general procedure as described in Create a new submission (general procedure for all submission types), note the following additional points:
+In addition to the steps in the general procedure as described in section 2.3 Create a new submission (general procedure for all submission types), select “Initial Scientific Advice-Human” as the type of submission.
+Note the following additional points:

 The reference number will contain SA (e.g. EMA/SA/0000001234) for your draft submission displayed on the upper right-hand side of the “Portal – New Submission” screen.